norvig/paip-lisp/docs/chapter16.md

 **Exercise  16.18 [m]** There was also a stop command that immediately halted the session.
 Implement it.

-**Exercise  16.19 [d]** The original EMYCIN also had a change command to allow the user to change the answer to certain questions without starting all over.
+**Exercise  16.19 [d]** The original EMYCIN also had a `change` command to allow the user to change the answer to certain questions without starting all over.
 Each question was assigned a number, which was printed before the prompt.
-The command change, followed by a list of numbers, causes the system to look up the questions associated with each number and delete the answer to these questions.
+The command `change`, followed by a list of numbers, causes the system to look up the questions associated with each number and delete the answer to these questions.
 The system also throws away the entire context tree and all derived parameter values.
 At that point the entire consultation is restarted, using only the data obtained from the unchanged questions.
 Although it may seem wasteful to start over from the beginning, it will not be wasteful of the user's time, since correct answers will not be asked again.